Implant Dentist – Dental Implants

 Caring for Implants

-As is the case with bridgework and dentures, implants will never decay, and they require no care other than what you would give your natural teeth – in short, brush and floss regularly and see Dr. Spellman for regular checkups.
+Unlike bridgework and dentures, implants will never decay.
+They also require no care other than what you would give your natural teeth – in short, brush and floss regularly, and see Dr. Spellman for regular checkups.

 Have you damaged your crown?

-Mini dental implants are often used as an alternative to traditional implants for incisors and small teeth.
-They are narrower than regular implants, and are especially suited to patients who need stabilization for pre-molar teeth, a tooth that occupies a narrow area, or lower dentures.
+Dr. Eric Spellman uses mini implants as an alternative to traditional implants for incisors and small teeth.
+They are narrower than regular implants and are uniquely suited to patients who need stabilization for pre-molar teeth.
+A pre-molar tooth occupies a restricted area or lower dentures.
 Dr. Spellman can restore mini implants as well as regular implants.

 For patients who have damaged or missing teeth, dental implants can be the best alternative to bridgework, dentures, or simply putting up with a gappy smile.
-Although it’s not overly common, sometimes implants can sustain damage.
+Although it’s rare, sometimes implants can sustain damage.
 If that happens, Dr. Eric Spellman and his staff can restore them to their original appearance and functionality.
-Contact us to book an appointment to have your implants restored – call 914-834-2941 or use the form on our Contact Us page.
+Contact us to book an appointment to have your implants repaired – call (914) 315-4446 or use the form on our Contact Us page.
 We also treat patients for dental implants in Mamaroneck, New Rochelle, Harrison, Rye, Scarsdale, and surrounding areas.